-Portland Artist Takes Environmental, Political Vision to Global Stage
+Portland Artist Takes Environmental, Political Vision to Global Venue

-Roger Peet will show new, existing artwork this week at the Democratic Republic of the Congo’s Biennale de Lubumbashi.
+Roger Peet will show new and existing artwork this week at the Democratic Republic of the Congo’s Biennale de Lubumbashi.

 left to right: Sixte Kakinda, Toshie Takeuchi and Roger Peet.
 (Roger Peet)

-Portland-based artist Roger Peet will present new and existing work alongside global creatives this week at Biennale de Lubumbashi, which runs Oct.
+Portland artist Roger Peet will present new and existing work alongside that of global creatives this week at Biennale de Lubumbashi, which runs Oct.
 24–Nov.
-24, in the Democratic Republic of the Congo’s second-largest city.
+24 in the Democratic Republic of the Congo’s second-largest city.

 Themed “An Antidote to Toxicity,” Lubumbashi’s eighth biennial grapples with its region’s mining industry, which generates significant wealth for the DRC and powers some of the world’s most important industries at a staggering cost to the environment and the mining industry’s workers.